| |

 • Preheat the oven to 350 F.

-• Measure the flour, baking powder, and soda; stir and set aside.
+• Combine the flour, baking powder, baking soda, and salt in a medium bowl; stir and set aside.

-• In a mixing bowl with an electric mixer, beat the 4 ounces of butter and sugar until light and fluffy.
+• In a mixing bowl with an electric mixer, beat 1/2 cup of butter and granulated sugar until light and fluffy.

 • Beat the egg, 1 teaspoon of vanilla, and almond extract, if using, into the creamed mixture until well blended.
 Stir in the ricotta cheese and the flour mixture.
 Beat until blended.